robertmartin8/PyPortfolioOpt/docs/Roadmap.rst

 - Custom bounds per asset
 - Improved ``BaseOptimizer``, adding a method that writes weights to text and fixing a bug in ``set_weights``.
-- Unconstrained quadratic utility optimisation (analytic)
+- Unconstrained quadratic utility optimization (analytic)
 - Revamped docs, with information on types of attributes and more examples.